Filipanderssondev/Rocky_Linux_OS_Base_for_VMs/README.md

 - echo-request
 - time-exceeded <br>

 These rules allow for troubleshooting, without being too permissive.
 We'll also add the same rules for IPv6-ICMP.
-Next, make a copy of every rule, with the direction set to *out*.
+Next, make a copy of each rule, and change its direction to *out*.
 In total, there will be 16 ICMP rules.

 Create a new security group, and call it something like *allow-ipv6*.
 This group will contain rules for IPv6-ICMP types that enable basic IPv6 functionality.
 The following types will be allowed:
 - packet too big (2) for both directions